crowdcover/moabi/_posts/blog/2014-04-07-presets-and-id.md

 <!-- FIXME : why is markdown not handling ordered list.
 HTML to get it working. -->
 <ol style="list-style:inherit !important">
-<li> We created a new mode for the preset editor to separate the interactions in the browse and edit mode.
+<li style="list-style:inherit !important"> We created a new mode for the preset editor to separate the interactions in the browse and edit mode.
 Is this a good approach?</li>
 <li> We have forked the UI rendering into separate files like ui/preset_editor.js and ui/edit_preset_list.js.
 This essentially contains code similar to the rendering of the preset list and raw tag editor.
 Is this the right approach?</li>
 <li> Right now, presets are tied to the geometry of the entity in the context.
 This doesn't make sense when editing a preset because the user would want to search for all presets and pick whichever.
 We made changes in ui/edit_preset_list.js to incorporate this.
 Is this good?
 Can we rethink the idea of geometry to include something like 'all'?</li>
 <li> Does the overall structure of code look sensible?</li>